Rabies information for travellers

 Download

-Rabies risk varies depending on where you are travelling and what activities are planned while abroad.
-The World Health Organisation (WHO) maintains maps of rabies-endemic countries, and The UK Health Protection Agency (HPA) maintains a list of rabies risk in land dwelling animals by country.
-Generally, the risk is highest in developing countries across Asia (including Bali and Timor-Leste), Africa and Central and South America; however, animals in developed countries have the potential to be infected and spread rabies.
+Rabies risk varies depending on where you travel and what activities are planned while abroad.
+The World Health Organisation (WHO) maintains maps of rabies-endemic countries, and The UK Health Protection Agency (HPA) maintains a list of rabies risk of animals that live on land by country.
+Generally, the risk is highest in developing countries across Asia (including Bali and Timor-Leste), Africa and Central and South America.
+However, animals in developed countries have the potential to be infected and spread rabies.

-Regardless of your destination, you should take the following measures to reduce your and your family’s risk of contracting rabies:
+Regardless of your destination, you should take the following measures to reduce you and your family’s risk of contracting rabies:

-• Talk to your doctor about pre-travel rabies vaccination at least 1 month before departure (to allow enough time to receive a full vaccine course if required).
-Your doctor may recommend being vaccinated depending on the places you are planning to visit, your likelihood of interacting with animals, your access to emergency medical attention while abroad, and your personal health circumstances.
+• Speak to your doctor about pre-travel rabies vaccination at least 1 month before departure to ensure you have time to complete the full vaccine course if required.
+Your doctor may recommend vaccination depending on the places you are planning to visit, your likelihood of interacting with animals, your access to emergency medical attention while abroad, and your personal health circumstances.

-• Avoid contact with all wild and domestic animals (especially dogs, cats, bats and monkeys), and even if previously vaccinated, take precautions to avoid being bitten, scratched or exposed to their saliva through your nose, eyes or mouth.
+• Avoid contact with all wild and domestic animals (especially dogs, cats, bats and monkeys), and even if previously vaccinated, take precautions to avoid being bites, scratches or exposure to their saliva through your nose, eyes or mouth.

 • Do not allow children to feed, pat or play with animals; their height makes them particularly vulnerable to high-risk bites to the face, head and neck